TheMTank/GridUniverse/docs/GridWorld.md

 `env.render()`

-Will render the environment in ascii format.
+Will render the environment in ASCII format.

 `env.render(mode='graphic')`